Immunotherapy for Lung Cancer

 Here’s how this type of immunotherapy for lung cancer works:

-1. Lung cancer cells make proteins: Lung cancer cells release proteins that trick the immune cells (T cells) not to attack.
-T cells are the main cells that the immune system produces to kill harmful cells.
+1. Lung cancer cells make proteins: Lung cancer cells release proteins that trick the immune system’s T cells not to attack.
 The proteins on the lung cancer cells attach to the T cells’ protein receptors so they won’t be destroyed.

 2. Immunotherapy drugs interfere: Immunotherapy drugs disrupt the interaction between the protein receptors on T cells and the proteins on cancer cells.

-3. T cells reactivate: Because the immunotherapy drugs have stopped the cancer proteins, the T cells reactivate and target the lung cancer cells, allowing the body to fight and prevent cancer from spreading.
+3. T cells reactivate: Because the immunotherapy drugs have stopped the cancer proteins, the T cells reactivate and target the lung cancer cells, killing them.

-Immune checkpoint inhibitor drugs make it easier for your body to spot and kill cancer cells by blocking certain proteins.
+These immune checkpoint inhibitor drugs make it easier for your body to spot and kill cancer cells by blocking the PD-1 or PD-L1 proteins.

 Examples of immune checkpoint inhibitor drugs include: